Maritime pilot: Duties involved

-In English law, by Section 742 of the Merchant Shipping Act 1894, a pilot is defined as "any person not belonging to a ship who has the conduct thereof"—someone other than a member of the crew who has control over the speed, direction, and movement of the ship.
+In English law, by section 742 of the Merchant Shipping Act 1894 (57 & 58 Vict. c.
+60), a pilot is defined as "any person not belonging to a ship who has the conduct thereof"—someone other than a member of the crew who has control over the speed, direction, and movement of the ship.
 The Pilotage Act 1987 governs the management of maritime pilots and pilotage in harbors in the United Kingdom.

 Pilots are required to have maritime experience prior to becoming a pilot, including local knowledge of the area.
 For example, the California Board of Pilot Commissioners requires that pilot trainees have a master's license, two years' command experience on tugs or deep draft vessels, and pass a written exam and simulator exercise, followed by a period of up to three years' training, gaining experience with different types of vessel and docking facilities.
 Following licensing, pilots are required to engage in continuing educational programs.